ShareTable didn't grow because of a marketing campaign. It grew because the system works -and because one restaurant decided to start using it.

 Other restaurants saw what Marco's was doing.
 Food banks requested access to the platform.
 Nonprofits wanted to participate.
 The network grew because the system worked -not because of promotion.

-- 10,000+ meals redistributed
+- Surplus meals redistributed instead of dumped

 What This Means